Gate Teleportation-based Universal Blind Quantum Computation: Conclusion

 \section{Conclusion}

-In this paper, we propose an universal blind quantum computation based on gate teleportation which only needs four participants: a trusted center, a client Alice and two non-communicating servers Bob1, Bob2.
+In this paper, we propose an universal blind quantum computation based on gate teleportation which only needs four participants: a trusted center, a client Alice and two servers Bob1, Bob2.
 The trusted center prepares the initial states and sends to Alice.
 According to the needs of the computations, Alice respectively distributes qubits to two servers and asks them to perform quantum computation.
 After that, Bob1 and Bob2 do Bell measurements and return measurement outcomes.
 In our GTUBQC protocol, there are two parts: computation protocol and test protocol, the former can be used to complete UBQC and the latter can be applied to detect the servers' honesty.
 The basic universal gates are H, T, CNOT and they can be hidden by encrypting the rotation angles.
-In conclusion, the quantum computation tasks are allocated to two non-communicating servers such that they can not reconstruct the quantum computation.
+In conclusion, the quantum computation tasks are allocated to two servers such that they can not reconstruct the quantum computation.
 Then we not only prove the blindness and correctness but also make a comparison between measurement-based UBQC and GTUBQC protocols.
 Furthermore, we give the blind protocol of quantum Fourier transform.

-\section{Appendix A. Other combinations of rotation operators}
+\section{Appendix A: Other combinations of rotation operators}

 As we all know, there are six kinds of the combinations of rotation operations.
-In section II, we have shown the concrete combinations of rotation operations for some gates in $z\textnormal{-}y\textnormal{-}z$ decomposition.
-There are other five kinds decompositions as follows. \begin{small}
+In section 2, we have shown the concrete combinations of rotation operations for some gates in $z\textnormal{-}y\textnormal{-}z$ decomposition.
+Next, we list two instances of the combinations of rotation operations to realized some gates.
+For the $y\textnormal{-}x\textnormal{-}y$ decomposition of rotation operators for gates H, S, Z, T, X, Y, we get